carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-Note that `Self` is a legal default value for an associated type or type
+Note that `Self` is a legal default value for an associated facet or facet
 parameter.
 In this case the value of those names is not determined until `Self`
 is, so `Add()` is equivalent to the constraint: